DUNE-DAQ/restcmd/README.md

     python ./scripts/send-cmd.py --file <your-config-dir>/init.json

+The script can recognize multiple command objects in the same file, and send them one by one, with a configurable wait time between each send:

+    python ./scripts/send-cmd.py --file ./scripts/fdpc-job.json --wait 3

 To see details how to connect to different applications, have a look on the help:

     python ./scripts/send-cmd.py --help